The National Defence Academy(NDA), Pune

 3. TRIGONOMETRY: Angles and their measures in degrees and in radians.
 Trigonometrical ratios.
 Trigonometric identities Sum and difference formulae.
 Multiple and Sub-multiple angles.
 Inverse trigonometric functions.
 Applications-Height and distance, properties of triangles.

 4. ANALYTICAL GEOMETRY OF TWO AND THREE DIMENSIONS: Rectangular Cartesian Coordinate system.
 Distance formula.
 Equation of a line in various forms.
-Angle between two lines.
+The angle between two lines.
 Distance of a point from a line.
-Equation of a circle in standard and in general form.
-Standard forms of parabola, ellipse and hyperbola.
+Equation of a circle in standard and a general form.
+Standard forms of parabola, ellipse, and hyperbola.
 Eccentricity and axis of a conic.
-Point in a three-dimensional space, distance between two points.
+Point in a three-dimensional space, the distance between two points.
 Direction Cosines and direction ratios.
 Equation two points.
 Direction Cosines and direction ratios.
 Equation of a plane and a line in various forms.
-Angle between two lines and angle between two planes.
+The angle between two lines and the angle between two planes.
 Equation of a sphere.

-5. DIFFERENTIAL CALCULUS: Concept of a real valued function–domain, range and graph of a function.
-Composite functions, one to one, onto and inverse functions.
-Notion of limit, Standard limits—examples.
+5. DIFFERENTIAL CALCULUS: Concept of a real-valued function–domain, range, and graph of a function.
+Composite functions, one-to-one, onto, and inverse functions.
+The notion of limit, Standard limits—examples.
 Continuity of functions—examples, algebraic operations on continuous functions.
 Derivative of function at a point, geometrical and physical interpretation of a derivative—applications.
-Derivatives of sum, product and quotient of functions, derivative of a function with respect to another function, derivative of a composite function.
-Second order derivatives.
+Derivatives of sum, product, and quotient of functions, a derivative of a function with respect to another function, a derivative of a composite function.
+Second-order derivatives.
 Increasing and decreasing functions.
 Application of derivatives in problems of maxima and minima.

 6. INTEGRAL CALCULUS AND DIFFERENTIAL EQUATIONS: Integration as inverse of differentiation, integration by substitution and by parts, standard integrals involving algebraic expressions, trigonometric, exponential and hyperbolic functions.
 Evaluation of definite integrals—determination of areas of plane regions bounded by curves—applications.
 Definition of order and degree of a differential equation, formation of a differential equation by examples.
-General and particular solution of a differential equations, solution of first order and first degree differential equations of various types—examples.
+A general and particular solution of differential equations, solution of the first order and first-degree differential equations of various types—examples.
 Application in problems of growth and decay.

-7. VECTOR ALGEBRA: Vectors in two and three dimensions, magnitude and direction of a vector.
-Unit and null vectors, addition of vectors, scalar multiplication of a vector, scalar product or dot product of two vectors.
+7. VECTOR ALGEBRA: Vectors in two and three dimensions, magnitude, and direction of a vector.
+Unit and null vectors, the addition of vectors, scalar multiplication of a vector, scalar product, or dot product of two vectors.
 Vector product or cross product of two vectors.
 Applications—work done by a force and moment of a force and in geometrical problems.